bgcc/sfBootstrapPropelAdminThemePlugin/README.md

 Description
 -----------
-The `sfBootstrapPropelAdminThemePlugin` is a symfony 1.4 plugin that provides a Twitter Bootstrap 3.x based admin theme for Propel 1.5+.
+The `sfBootstrapPropelAdminThemePlugin` is a [symfony 1.4](https://github.com/bgcc/symfony1) plugin that provides a [Bootstrap 3](https://github.com/twbs/bootstrap) based admin theme for [Propel 1.5+](https://github.com/propelorm/sfPropelORMPlugin).
+All icons are replaced with [Font Awesome](https://github.com/FortAwesome/Font-Awesome).

 Features
 ------------